-What is Bone Density Testing?
+What is a Bone Density Test (Dexa Scan)?

 In the past, patients would find out they had lower bone density levels after suffering bone breaks.
 A bone density test allows our Concierge Doctor to be proactive in your healthcare, and to take necessary preventative measures to minimize risks of breaks and make recommendations to help you protect your bones.
 It also provides us with critical insight for monitoring ongoing osteoporosis treatment.